 The safety of our visitors and staff is of the highest priority.
 We are therefore introducing temporary additional measures to keep everyone as safe as possible.

-The Templer Study Centre is the National Army Museum's on-site study and research space.
+The Templer Study Centre is the National Army Museum's on-site study and research facility.
 It is an excellent resource for exploring the history of our Army and learning more about its impact on the wider world.

 Our archive contains a wealth of material for researching military, political and social history, as well as a range of other subjects, including fashion, science and technology.

 We will not be able to accommodate walk-in readers or casual enquirers.
-The service will be closed on any days on which there are no pre-booked appointments.

 Tue: 10.30am to 1pm; 2pm to 3.15pm